Judicial Committee of the Privy Council: History

+The Judicial Committee was also under-resourced.
+In his 1828 speech in the House of Commons, Brougham pointed out that in the twelve years up to 1826, the committee sat just nine days a year.
+For these reasons, the Appeals Committee fell into disrepute among better-informed lawyers and judges in the colonies.

-In 1833, at the instigation of Lord Brougham, the Lord Chancellor, Parliament passed the Judicial Committee Act 1833 (3 & 4 Will.
+In 1833, Brougham became the Lord Chancellor.
+At his instigation, Parliament passed the Judicial Committee Act 1833 (3 & 4 Will.
 4. c.
-41).
-The act established the Judicial Committee of the Privy Council, a statutory committee of the Privy Council that would hear appeals to the King-in-Council.
+41).The act established the Judicial Committee of the Privy Council, a statutory committee of the Privy Council that would hear appeals to the King-in-Council.
 In addition to colonial appeals, later legislation gave the Judicial Committee appellate jurisdiction over a range of miscellaneous matters, such as patents, ecclesiastical matters, and prize suits.
 At its height, the Judicial Committee was said to be the court of final appeal for over a quarter of the world.

 In the twentieth century, the jurisdiction of the Judicial Committee of the Privy Council shrank considerably, as British dominions established their own courts of final appeal and as British colonies became independent, although many retained appeals to the Privy Council post-independence.
 Canada abolished Privy Council appeals in 1949, India and South Africa in 1950, Australia in 1986, and New Zealand in 2003.
 Currently, eleven Commonwealth countries outside of the United Kingdom retain Privy Council appeals, in addition to various British and New Zealand territories.
 The Judicial Committee also retains jurisdiction over a small number of domestic matters in the United Kingdom, reduced by the creation of the Supreme Court of the United Kingdom in 2009.